hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ***Estimated duration: 10 minutes.***

 [*Blue Kenue<sup>TM</sup>*](https://nrc.canada.ca/en/research-development/products-services/software-applications/blue-kenuetm-software-tool-hydraulic-modellers) is a pre- and post-processing software provided by the [National Research Council Canada](https://nrc.canada.ca/en), which is compatible with TELEMAC-MASCARET.
 It provides similar functions as the [*Fudaa*](http://www.opentelemac.org/index.php/latest-news-development-and-distribution/240-fudaa-mascaret-3-6) software featured by the TELEMAC-MASCARET developers and additionally comes with a powerful mesh generator.
 It is in particular for the mesh generator that you want to install *Blue Kenue<sup>TM</sup>*.
-The only drawback is that *Blue Kenue<sup>TM</sup>* is designed for *Windows.
+The only drawback is that *Blue Kenue<sup>TM</sup>* is designed for *Windows*.
 So there are two options for installing *Blue Kenue<sup>TM</sup>*:

 1. TELEMAC-MASCARET is running on a Debian Linux VM and your host system is *Windows*:<br>[Download](http://www.opentelemac.org/index.php/assistance/forum5/blue-kenue) and install *Blue Kenue<sup>TM</sup>* on your host system and use the [shared folder](vm.html#share) of the VM to transfer mesh files.
 1. Use [*Wine*](https://wiki.debian.org/Wine) (compatibility layer in *Linux* that enables running *Windows* applications) to install *Blue Kenue<sup>TM</sup>* on *Linux*.